-London grass fires: Over 250 firefighters tackle blazes
+London grass fires: Major incident declared

 - Published

-More than 250 firefighters are tackling three grass fires in London, where temperatures have reached more than 40C for the first time.
+A major incident has been declared due to a surge in fires in London, where temperatures have reached more than 40C for the first time.

+More than 350 firefighters are battling at least four blazes which began burning on Tuesday.

+One of the fires, in Wennington, east London, has spread to homes and is being tackled by 100 firefighters.

+The London Fire Brigade (LFB) says the weather means grassland "will burn quickly".

-About 175 firefighters have been tackling a grass fire on Pea Lane in Upminster, east London, with smoke billowing over the M25 motorway.
+About 175 firefighters have been fighting a grass fire on Pea Lane in Upminster, east London, with smoke billowing over the M25 motorway, while eight fire engines with 60 firefighters have been sent to tackle one of the Croydon fires, in Shirley Hills in south London.

-More than 85 firefighters are also tackling two fires in Croydon woodlands in the south of the capital.

-London Fire Brigade says the weather means grassland "will burn quickly".
+Another four fire engines are dealing with a grass fire on Chapel View in South Croydon, where about one hectare (2.5 acres) of woodland and undergrowth is alight.

+I'm in touch with the Commissioner and will share updates when I have them.

-A spokesperson said: "Common causes of grass fires include carelessly discarded cigarettes or matches, as well as rubbish left lying around such as glass bottles, which can start flames by magnifying the sun's rays.
+An LFB spokesperson said: "Common causes of grass fires include carelessly discarded cigarettes or matches, as well as rubbish left lying around such as glass bottles, which can start flames by magnifying the sun's rays.

 "Every one of us can help reduce the risk of fire and keep our communities clean, make sure rubbish is safely thrown away and cigarettes are always properly disposed of."